jdevalk/XML-Sitemap-PHP-Script/README.md

 ## Changelog

 * 2022-12-06:
-    * Changed the whole script to be a single class to avoid namespace clashes.
+    * Changed the whole script to be a single class to avoid namespace clashes and modernize the code.
     * Switched from `config.php` to a `xml-sitemap-config.ini` file that can also be stored one directory above the script.
     * Fixed a series of bugs with recursive directory listings etc.